It’s as safe as you want it to be if you use it properly.

 - Don’t link your important accounts together in such a way that breaching one opens the door to all of them; use different passwords (and perhaps even different email addresses) for each.

-- Keep your software up to date, scan for malware, and all of the other items commonly listed to keep your computer safe on the internet.
+- Keep your software up to date, scan for malware, and all of the other actions commonly listed to keep your computer safe on the internet.

 Only the part about using different email addresses for different accounts is relatively new – everything else should sound really, really familiar.

 It really can be safe

 To be clear, there’s no such thing as perfect security, and that’s true whether you keep your information securely locked away only on your own computer in your bedroom, or if you store it in the cloud.
 There’s always something that can go wrong.

 By following basic security guidelines, there’s no reason that most of the common, popular online services can’t be used safely — at least as safely as the services you’re already using.

 Used properly, they can even add security by providing things like additional backups, throw-away email accounts, data replication, and more.

-You do have to assume responsibility for your own security, and that includes not only taking reasonable precautions to prevent a problem, but also taking additional steps to minimize the impact should an issue arise.
+You do have to assume responsibility for your own security, and that includes taking reasonable precautions to prevent problems and taking additional steps to minimize the impact should an issue arise.

 Rather than asking “Is the cloud dangerous?”, learn to use it safely.
 I believe in the long run, you’ll be much better off for it.